Exawind/nalu-wind/docs/source/user/build_manually.rst

 ~~~~~~~~~~~~~~~~~

 Optionally enable `ParaView Catalyst <https://www.paraview.org/in-situ/>`__
-for in-situ visualization with Nalu.
+for in-situ visualization with Nalu-Wind.
 These instructions can be skipped if
-you do not require in-situ visualization with Nalu.
+you do not require in-situ visualization with Nalu-Wind.

 Build ParaView SuperBuild v5.3.0
 ********************************

 The `ParaView SuperBuild <https://gitlab.kitware.com/paraview/paraview-superbuild>`__
-builds ParaView along with all dependencies necessary to enable Catalyst with Nalu.
+builds ParaView along with all dependencies necessary to enable Catalyst with Nalu-Wind.
 Clone the ParaView SuperBuild within ``$nalu_build_dir/packages``:

 ::